 The Group receives asset management fees based on the value of its customer portfolios or investments in funds and trusts managed by it.
 In addition, the Group provides private equity fund management, collective asset management and targeted asset management schemes in which it may also earn performance fees.
 Investment performance affects the Group's assets under management and is one of the most important factors in retaining clients and competing for new business.
 Market volatility and limitations in investment options and hedging strategies in the PRC could limit the Group's ability to provide stable returns for its clients and cause it to lose clients.
 Further market volatility, adverse economic conditions or the failure to out-perform competitors or the market may reduce the size of the assets under the Group's management or affect the performance of the funds or trusts it manages.
-Upon occurrence of any of the above circumstances, existing clients might withdraw their investments from the Group in favour of better performing products provided by competitors; clients may request that the Group's incentive fees, which are based on a percentage of investment returns, could decline; and firms with which the Group has strategic alliances may terminate their relationships with the Group, and future strategic alliances may be unavailable.
+Upon occurrence of any of the above circumstances, existing clients might withdraw their investments from the Group in favour of better performing products provided by competitors; clients may request that the Group lower its fees for asset management services, particularly in an intensely competitive industry; the Group's incentive fees, which are based on a percentage of investment returns, could decline; and firms with which the Group has strategic alliances may terminate their relationships with the Group, and future strategic alliances may be unavailable.
 In addition, the Group may not be able to keep or increase its assets under management.